dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

-   From that time wars have been carried on by borrowing and funding the capital on a perpetual interest, instead of paying it off, and thereby continually carrying forward and accumulating the weight and expense of every war into the next.
+   From that time wars have been carried on by borrowing and funding the capital on a perpetual interest, instead of paying it off, and thereby continually carrying forward and accumulating the weight and expence of every war into the next.
 By this means that which was light at first becomes immensely heavy at last.
 The nation has now on its shoulders the weight of all the wars from the time of Queen Anne.
 This practice is